[Left to right: Ajay, Saritah (1), Nischal (5), author Debra, and Anuja (7).]

 “Mom, I was scared of you.”
 My daughter, Anuja, widens her eyes to emphasize the intensity of the fear that has since passed.
 It’s the eve of her seventh birthday.
 We sit at the kitchen table as she shares the story of her first impression of her new family.
 “I wasn’t scared of Dad or Nish, just you!
 I never saw anyone like you before.”

 We adopted Anuja from India when she was five.
 She experienced her first car ride, her first city, her first hotel, and her first family within a 24-hour period.
 We met in a hotel lobby in Mumbai.
 Live piano music swirled in the background as my eyes fell on the small figure I had waited so long to see.
 She was tiny, and her dress was baby blue.
 It was frayed at the bottom and two sizes too big.

 I knelt down and took her hand.
 “Hello Anuja, I’m your mom.”
-My Indian-American husband, Ajay, introduced himself to her caregivers while Nischal, our son (above center, now at age five, with Ajay, Debra, Saritah and Anuja, ages one and seven), who was then three, snoozed on his shoulder.
+My Indian-American husband, Ajay, introduced himself to her caregivers while Nischal, our son, who was then three, snoozed on his shoulder.
 Up close, Anuja looked tired and terrified and on the verge of crying.
 Looking at me, my daughter probably had the same thought.

 Our first night together, Anuja sat on the couch between us and sobbed inconsolably for two hours.
 She didn’t want us to get too close to her, so we wrapped her tightly in bath towels to take the place of our arms.
 The weight of her fear filled the room.
 None of our planned distractions worked, and our trump card, Nischal, had long ago fallen asleep.